 This bidet seat from Korea is from the same manufacturer as the last one but is a little cheaper for someone who just wants the basics and doesn’t want to spend extra on the fancy features.I would recommend this one for cautious purchasers who want to dip their toes in this well while being secured if something goes wrong.

 It does however offer a wireless remote.
 It is an upgrade in one department and a downgrade in other ones.
 Assuming the same build quality, this is all about selecting the right mix of features and the money you are willing to pay for them.
-It doesn’t skimp on the very important features like dual nozzles and the reservoir for heated water.
+It doesn’t skimp on the very important features like dual nozzles and the reservoir for the heated water.

-The bidet seat offers the same eco friendly benefits as its older brother while providing a 3 year limited warranty on the product.
+The bidet seat offers the same eco-friendly benefits as its older brother while providing a 3-year limited warranty on the product.

-The company behind these have been making bidet seats since 2003.
+The company behind these has been making bidet seats since 2003.
 They are experienced in their craft and it shows because I am going to cover quite a few of their models here today.

 This bidet seat comes with stainless steel nozzles that just look really futuristic.
 The nozzles sterilize themselves after every use.